Daniel Maclise: National Portrait Gallery, 1972

 The works of Maclise in portraiture were celebrated in 1972 at an exhibition in the National Portrait Gallery.

-Crawford Municipal Art Gallery, 2008
+Crawford Art Gallery, 2008

-The Crawford Gallery in Cork, Ireland, Maclise's native town, held a major exhibition of his works from October 2008, opened by David Puttnam.
+The Crawford Art Gallery in Cork, Ireland, Maclise's native city, held a major exhibition of his works, Daniel Maclise: Romancing the Past (28 October 2008 - 14 February 2009), opened by David Puttnam.

 Royal Academy, 2015

 The preliminary sketch for The Meeting of Wellington and Blücher was displayed at the Royal Academy of Arts from 2 September 2015 to 3 January 2016, to commemorate the 200th anniversary of the Battle of Waterloo.
 It had been displayed previously from 23 May until 23 August at the Royal Armouries in Leeds as part of the Waterloo 1815: The Art of Battle exhibition.